 - Playing members and intending playing members may arrange coaching with any of the coaching panel either directly or through the BMC.

-- A player who has been reported for causing damage to the green may be required to undertake corrective coaching and to be accepted for play only when cleared by the coach.
+- A player who has been reported for causing damage to the green may be required to undertake corrective coaching.
+Such a player will only be accepted for play when cleared by the coach.